Blog

 What are the main ORM cost drivers?

-The total is affected by the volume of mentions, task complexity (SEO, PR, Legal), team seniority, and the number of languages/regions involved.
+The total is affected by the volume of mentions, task complexity (SEO, PR, legal), team seniority, and the number of languages and regions involved.

 Is a long-term contract more cost-effective?

 Yes.
-Multi-month retainers allow for better staffing and production schedules, often resulting in lower weekly rates compared to short, urgent bursts.
+Multi-month retainers allow for better staffing and production schedules, often resulting in lower weekly rates than short, urgent bursts.

 Does the price include legal fees?